woheller69/FreeDroidWarn/README.md

 >
 > Since the developers of this app do not agree to this requirement, this app will no longer work on certified Android devices after that time.

-See [this Android Authority article](https://www.androidauthority.com/android-developer-verification-requirements-3590911/) for more information.
+See [Keep Android Open](https://keepandroidopen.org/) for more information and support us by submitting a complaint to your national regulator.

 ## Arguments against developer verification